rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ### <a name='replicas' class='anchor' href='#replicas'>Number of Replicas</a>

 **Description:** Specify the number of replicas for the RabbitmqCluster.
-[An even number of replicas is higly discouraged](https://www.rabbitmq.com/clustering.html#node-count).
+[An even number of replicas is highly discouraged](https://www.rabbitmq.com/clustering.html#node-count).
 Odd numbers (1, 3, 5, 7, and so on) [must be used](/clustering.html#node-count).

 **Default Value:** 1